 YOD founder helped with the interior framing on a HABITAT FOR HUMANITY PROJECT in the San Juan Mountains of Colorado.
 Joined by other volunteers from Christ Church in Telluride, CO.

 The Al-Gamal Family of the UAE created a Legacy in remembrance of their son Ali who transitioned late 2014.
 Their generous donation built the website (www.theartboyz.com), which tells the story of Kevin, Ibrah, Mongo, Bobby, and Ras.
 The donation also provided an art showing in Nairobi, business cards and flyers, laptop for correspondence, painting materials, a trip to Diani Beach, and safe shelter.
 The Art Boyz however had a difficult time adjusting to life out of the slums, still they are doing well.
 Ali Al-Gamal was an artists and a musician.
 In an unpredictable way, his legacy has been completely fulfilled.
-A documentary short was screened April 7, 2018 at the Beverly Hills Film Festival.
-ART AVAILABLE FOR PURCHASE!
+Yoga of Devotion’s founder, Angela R. Pashayan, produced a documentary short about the Art Boyz which was screened April 7, 2018 at the BEVERLY HILLS FILM FESTIVAL.
+It continues to travel, accepted for screening at the UNITED NATIONS ASSOCIATION of AMERICA FILM FESTIVAL held at Stanford University on October 21, 2018.
+And WINNER of BEST DOCUMENTARY SHORT at the LONDON INDEPENDENT FILM AWARDS for 2018.
+ART AVAILABLE FOR PURCHASE at www.theartboyz.com

 RESULTS: All but 1 have moved out of the slums